York: Toponymy

-The Archbishop of York uses Ebor as his surname in his signature.
+York was known to the Romans as Eburacum or Eboracum, a Latinisation of the Brittonic *Eburācon.
+The latter may mean "place of yew trees", from *eburos and *-āco(n), a suffix meaning "associated with".
+Eburos is also recorded as a personal name, however, so an alternative etymology would be "property of Eburos".
+Indeed, the 12th‑century chronicler Geoffrey of Monmouth attributed the name to a legendary king named Ebraucus.

+By the time of the Anglo-Saxon settlement, the Brittonic name had developed into something like *Evorōg (compare modern Welsh Efrog).
+The Anglo-Saxons associated the first element with the word eofor, meaning "boar", and referred to the city as Eoforwīc (literally "boar town").
+This was in turn adapted into Old Norse as *Éorvík, which later became Jórvík or simply Jórk.
+The Norse name was then reborrowed into English as York, a form that first appears in the 13th century.
+The Old English name survived as Everwyk or Everwich, becoming obsolete after the 15th century.

 History

 Early history

 Archaeological evidence suggests that Mesolithic people settled in the region of York between 8000 and 7000 BC, although it is not known whether their settlements were permanent or temporary.
 By the time of the Roman conquest of Britain, the area was occupied by a tribe known to the Romans as the Brigantes.
 The Brigantian tribal area initially became a Roman client state, but later its leaders became more hostile and the Roman Ninth Legion was sent north of the Humber into Brigantian territory.

-The city was founded in 71 AD, when the Ninth Legion conquered the Brigantes and constructed a wooden military fortress on flat ground above the River Ouse close to its confluence with the River Foss.
+The city was founded in AD 71, when the Ninth Legion conquered the Brigantes and constructed a wooden military fortress on flat ground above the River Ouse close to its confluence with the River Foss.
 The fortress, whose walls were rebuilt in stone by the VI legion based there subsequent to the IX legion, covered an area of 50 acre and was inhabited by 6,000 legionary soldiers.
-The site of the principia (HQ) of the fortress lies under the foundations of York Minster, and excavations in the undercroft have revealed part of the Roman structure and columns.
+The site of the principia (headquarters) of the fortress lies under the foundations of York Minster, and excavations in the undercroft have revealed part of the Roman structure and columns.

-The Emperors Hadrian, Septimius Severus, and Constantius I all held court in York during their various campaigns.
-During his stay 207–211 AD, the Emperor Severus proclaimed York capital of the province of Britannia Inferior, and it is likely that it was he who granted York the privileges of a 'colonia' or city.
-Constantius I died in 306 AD during his stay in York, and his son Constantine the Great was proclaimed Emperor by the troops based in the fortress.
-In 314 AD a bishop from York attended the Council at Arles to represent Christians from the province.
+The Roman emperors Hadrian, Septimius Severus and Constantius I all held court in York during their various campaigns.
+During his stay between AD 207 and 211 the emperor Severus proclaimed York capital of the province of Britannia Inferior, and it is likely that it was he who granted York the privileges of a "colonia" or city.
+Constantius I died in AD 306 during his stay in York, and his son Constantine the Great was proclaimed emperor by the troops based in the fortress.
+In AD 314 a bishop from York attended the Council at Arles to represent Christians from the province.

-While the Roman colonia and fortress were on high ground, by 400 AD the town was victim to occasional flooding from the Rivers Ouse and Foss, and the population reduced.
+While the Roman colonia and fortress were on high ground, by AD 400 the town was victim to occasional flooding from the rivers Ouse and Foss, and the population reduced.
 York declined in the post-Roman era, and was taken and settled by the Angles in the 5th century.